crabzilla/krabzilla/doc/architecture/decisions/0002-replace-caffeine-cache-lib-with-expiringmap.md

 way to load an entry from a database, service, etc and an efficient TTL policy.

 [Caffeine](https://github.com/ben-manes/caffeine) is perfect for this.
-The native Vert.x option for a local map is just a ConcurrentHashMap without any expiring policy.
+The native Vert.x option for a local map is just a ConcurrentMap without any expiring policy or enforced size limit.
 Another option would be to use [AsyncMap with Hazelcast](http://vertx.io/docs/vertx-hazelcast/java/#_using_hazelcast_async_methods) but I noticed I would need to run my unit tests with a clustered Vert.x instance and also to configure TTL in Hazelcast xml.